-- (a) Subject to the provisions of the Section, no Operation Oil and Gas Well Operations ("Operations") shall be initiated in any manner within the city prior to issuance of an Oil and Gas Permit. - (b) All Oil and Gas Well Operations, as defined in this Code, are subject to the requirements of this Section.
-In the event that the provisions of this Section conflict with any other provisions of the Code, this Section shall supersede as applied to Operations. - (c) In instances of directional and horizontal drilling where surface Operations associated with a well occur outside City limits, but subsurface Operations occur within City limits, the operator shall comply with the provisions of this Section.
+- (a) Subject to the provisions of the Section, no Oil and Gas Well Operations ("Operations") shall be initiated in any manner within the city prior to issuance of an Oil and Gas Permit. - (b) All Operations are subject to the requirements of this Section.
+In the event that the provisions of this Section conflict with any other provisions of the Code, this Section shall supersede as applied to Operations.